melange-re/melange-re.github.io/docs/build-system.md

 This allows to have two or more `melange.emit` stanzas in the same folder without conflicts or overrides between each other.

+#### Guidelines for `melange.emit`

+Here are some recommendations about the `melange.emit` stanza that can help with the maintenance and performance of Melange projects:

+- To simplify access to the generated JavaScript files from tools like Webpack, it is recommended to place the `dune` files containing the `melange.emit` stanzas in the project’s root folder.
+This arrangement ensures that the generated JavaScript files are directly placed under the `_build/default/$target` path.
+- To minimize the risk of inadvertent increases in bundle size, it is advisable to reduce the number of `melange.emit` stanzas to a minimum, ideally just one.
+  Having multiple `melange.emit` stanzas may result in multiple copies of JavaScript code generated from the same library.
+By consolidating the `melange.emit` stanzas, you can mitigate this issue and ensure more efficient bundle sizes.

 #### Using aliases

 The default `melange` alias is useful for prototyping or when working on small